peropranav/peroKart/README.md

 # peroKart

-A shopping cart on MongoDb, Angular 5 and nodeJ
+A shopping cart on MongoDb, Angular 5 and nodeJs

 ## How to Run
 - clone this repo